Genetic Factors of Eating Disorders

 Molecular genetic studies, such as linkage studies, genome-wide association (GWA) studies, candidate gene studies and genome-sequencing have all been used to analyze the structure and function of genes and their role in the development of eating disorders.

-Eating Disorder Candidate Gene Studies
+Eating Disorder Candidate Gene Association Studies

 - Homeostatic pathways